tibmatt/flogo-web/DEVELOPER.md

 yarn test
 ```

-This will run the unit test for all the sub packages i.e. server, client and parser.
+This will run the unit test for all the sub packages.

 ### Running tests for a single subpackage